The Ultimate Guide to Truck Route Planning in 2022

 Reduce fuel consumption

-The calculation is quite simple: fewer miles driven means less fuel consumption.
+The calculation is quite simple: fewer kilometers driven means less fuel consumption.
 PTV routing technology offers a number of features to reduce mileage:

 - When planning a route, traffic data is considered and traffic jams are avoided.